stumblefiend/jeremy.pugh/_posts/2024-04-18-reading-scores.md

 tags: [featured]
 ---

-In the realm of technical writing, clarity is king.
-Whether it's crafting user manuals, API documentation, or knowledge base articles, the goal is always the same: to convey complex information in a clear, concise, and easily understandable manner.
-That's where tools like Flesch-Kincaid reading scores and time-to-read metrics come into play, providing invaluable insights into the readability and accessibility of written content.
+In technical writing, clarity is king.
+Whether it's crafting user manuals, API documentation, or knowledge base articles, the goal is always the same: convey complex information in a clear, concise, and understandable manner.
+That's where tools like Flesch-Kincaid reading scores and time-to-read metrics come into play, providing insights into the readability and accessibility of written content.

 ## Understanding Flesch-Kincaid Reading Scores